 Your piece must be unique and never published anywhere else prior to the publication date.
 If you want to submit it to other outlets after that date, you may do so 90 days after it goes live.

-Once you send it over to me, I’ll do light edits or send it back to you if I think it needs more editing.
-Send me your best: spell check, proofread, correct grammar errors.
-If I can’t read it, I’m sending it back.
+Once you send it over, we will lightly edit it or send it back to you if we think it needs more editing.
+Send in your best: spell check, proofread, correct grammar errors.
+If we can’t read it, we’re sending it back.

-For UK writers, I’ll change any spellings to US versions if you don’t – but I won’t penalize you for not doing it.
+For UK writers, we’ll change any spellings to US versions if you don’t – but we won’t penalize you for not doing it.

-I saved this for last because I figured you’d read to the bottom to get this info.
-The pay is not much and for right now, I can only afford one or two guest bloggers per month.
-No one should think you’re going to pay the bills or buy groceries with this opportunity, but I can’t call myself a Smutlancer and then expect you to work for free.
+We saved this for last because we figured you’d read to the bottom to get this info.
+The pay is not much.
+No one should think you’re going to pay the bills or buy groceries with this opportunity, but we can’t call ourselves Smutlancers and then expect you to work for free.

 All payments are made by PayPal.

 What else do I need to know or do?